senacakici/mfp-thermal-emt/README.md

 ---

 ## 1. Justification
-Moulded Fibre Products (MFPs) are increasingly used as sustainable alternatives to plastics in packaging applications.
+Moulded Fibre Products (MFPs) are increasingly used as sustainable substitutes for petroleum-based plastics in packaging.
+Made from natural cellulose fibres, they are fully recyclable, biodegradable, and compatible with circular-economy goals [1].
+Their widespread adoption in agri-food applications highlights the need to better understand their thermo-physical behaviour.

+Structurally, MFPs form high-porosity cellulose fibre networks, where heat transfer depends on three key elements:

+1. The thermal conductivity of the solid fibres,

+2. The air-filled pore structure, and

-These materials are **porous cellulose networks**, where heat transfer is governed by a combination of fibre properties, pore structure, and thin polymer barrier coatings applied for moisture and grease resistance.
+3. The presence of thin barrier coatings (e.g., PLA, PVOH) applied for moisture and grease resistance [2,3].

-Understanding how **porosity** and **barrier layers** influence the **effective thermal conductivity** (k_eff) is essential for:

-- Packaging performance and safety
-- Thermal resistance of food trays and serviceware
-- Oven / heat-exposure durability
-- Material optimisation and eco-design
-- Barrier engineering in sustainable products

-A lightweight, physics-based modelling tool helps researchers quickly explore structure–property relationships without requiring full CFD/FEM simulations.

----
+Because porosity strongly influences the effective thermal conductivity (k_eff), understanding the relationship between fibre network structure, coatings, and heat transfer is essential for designing packaging with appropriate thermal resistance, food-contact safety, and oven/heating performance.
+Lightweight analytical models—such as series/parallel bounds and Effective Medium Theory (EMT) provide fast, physics-based predictions of (k_eff), avoiding the need for complex CFD/FEM simulations [3].

 ## 2. Problem Statement
-MFPs exhibit complex heat-transfer behaviour due to their two-phase nature:
+Moulded fibre materials exhibit complex heat-transfer behaviour due to their two-phase composition:

-- **Solid fibre phase** with moderate thermal conductivity
-- **Air-filled pores** with very low thermal conductivity

-In addition, thin polymer coatings (e.g., PLA, PVOH, bio-barriers) are used as moisture/oxygen barriers, but their *thermal* impact is not well understood.

-**Key questions:**

-1. *How does porosity affect k_eff in a fibre–air composite?*
-2. *How much does a thin coating layer (5–50 µm) alter the overall thermal performance?*
-3. *Can simple analytical models approximate MFP behaviour efficiently?*

-This project addresses these questions using Effective Medium Theory.
+1. A moderately conductive cellulose fibre phase.

+2. A highly insulating air phase within the pores.

+The random packing of fibres creates discontinuous heat paths and makes k_eff highly sensitive to porosity: low-density (high-void) structures show lower thermal conductivity, while compaction increases heat flow by forming additional solid contact points [2,3].

+To improve liquid and grease resistance, MFPs are commonly coated with thin polymer barrier layers such as PLA or PVOH.
+While these coatings are essential for surface protection, their impact on thermal conductivity remains insufficiently quantified [4].
+Due to their small thickness (5–50 µm), they are expected to have a modest but non-negligible effect on k_eff, particularly through pore sealing and altered surface conduction.

 ---